Jashanpreet-Kaur07/TRCS-201/README.md

 Then, we learned that 'LTS' means 'Long Term Support' , '24' represents the year , '04' represents the month , '2' represents the version updated.
 After downloading these files,we discussed about career options in computer science engineering and also talked about productive companies in each career field.
+Then, we came to know about booting and its types.

+**Booting:**
-Then, we came to know about booting and its types.Booting is the process of starting your computer and loading the operating system.
+It is the process of starting your computer and loading the operating system.

-Types of Booting:
+**Types of Booting:**

        Cold or Hard Booting: This refers to start a computer from a completely powered-off state.
        Soft or Warm Booting: This involves restarting a computer without completely cutting off power often done through the operating system.

-DAY - 2
+# DAY - 2

 On second day of the training, we revise the previous work and start with learning some core concepts such as:

+**Kernel:**
-Kernel : It is a computer program that is a core of a computer's operating system with complete control over everything in the system.
+It is a computer program that is a core of a computer's operating system with complete control over everything in the system.

+**Shell:**
-Shell : It is a program that acts as an interface between the user and the operating system.
+It is a program that acts as an interface between the user and the operating system.

 ![Screenshot 2025-06-27 213109](https://github.com/user-attachments/assets/6557021f-f302-4be3-bda3-8d2b1b9ad069)

-Types of Shell:
+**Types of Shell:**

        Bash - Most common shell (Bourne-Again Shell) Sh - Original shell (Bourne Shell)
        Zsh - More additional features
       Fish - Interactive and modern

-Categories of Shell:
+**Categories of Shell:**

       Command line shell
       Graphical shell